-Winter Blues and Seasonal Affective Disorder: Why Dismal Winter Days Can Darken Your Mood and Ways to Brighten Your Outlook
+Winter Blues and Seasonal Affective Disorder: Why Winter Days Can Darken Your Mood and Ways to Brighten Your Outlook

 Symptoms of the Winter Blues